The video link below has been aimed primarily at WordPress Sites. But some of the content will be relevant for any photography website.

 If it’s WordPress you could get a Caching plugin like WP Rocket

 Also, your hosting provider might have caching enabled as part of the hosting package, (that is becoming increasingly likely).
-My site you are looking at now is on Site Ground and I use the SG (Site Ground) Optimizer plugin, which is part of my hosting plan, and I also use WP Rocket.
+This site you are looking at now is on Site Ground and I use the SG (Site Ground) Optimizer plugin, which is part of my hosting plan, and I also use WP Rocket.

 Before you implement any caching strategy, check to see if your hosting provider is providing caching already.
 If it does provide caching is there anything more that can be done to improve caching.